wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder/includes/1-intro-ai-builder.md

 Welcome to AI Builder.
-This self-paced module will help you build an AI model from the beginning and will show you how use it in your business without writing a single line of code.
+This self-paced module will help you build an AI model from the beginning and will show you how to use it in your business without writing a single line of code.

 ## AI Builder defined